-CO T NOTICE
+CO PYRIGH IT NOTICE 8

-1. INTRO DUCTION
+1. INTRO DUCTION 9

 1.1 General presentation 9

 1.2 Document Identification 9

 1.3 ENTITIES INVOLVED IN THE PKI 9

-1.4 CERTIFICAT USAGE
+1.4 CERTIFICAT USAGE 9

 1.4.1.
-Appropriate certificate uses
+Appropriate certificate uses 9

 1.4.2.
-Prohibited certificate uses
+Prohibited certificate uses 10

-1.5 Policy administration Organization managing the document
+1.5 Policy administration 10

 1.5.1.
+Organization managing the document

 1.5.2.
 Contact

 1.5.3.
 Entity determining CPS suitability for the Certificate Policy

 1.5.4.
-CPS Approval Procedure 11
+CPS Approval Procedure

-1.6 Definitions and acronyms 11
+1.6 1.6.1.
+Definitions and acronyms

 1.6.1.
-Acronyms

-1.6.2.
-Definitions
+Acronyms Definitions

-2. PUBLIC CATIONS AND REPOSITORY RESPONSIBILITIES
+2. CATIONS AND REPOSITORY RESPONSIBILITIES

+۷.

 2.1 Identification of entities operating repositories

 2.2 INFORMATION TO BE PUBLISHED

-2.3 Time of Frequency of Publication 15
+2.3 Time of Frequency of Publication

 2.4 ACCESS CONTROL TO PUBLISHED INFORMATION 16

-3. IDENTI FICATION AND AUTHENTIFICATION 17
+3. IDENTIFICATION AND AUTHENTIFICATION

 3.1 Naming

 3.1.1.
 Types of names

 3.1.2.
 Need for names to be meaningful

 3.1.3.
 3.1.4.
 Anonymity or pseudonym of Subscribers

-3.1.5.
+3.1.4.
 Uniqueness of names

 3.1.6.
 Recognition, authentication, and role of trademarks

-3.2 Initial Identity Validation 18
+3.2 Initial Identity Validation

 3.2.1.
 Method to prove possession of private key

 3.2.2.
 Authentication of organization identity

 3.2.3.
+Authentication of natural person identity 18

 3.2.4.
-Authentication of natural person identity Non-verified subscriber information
+Non-verified subscriber information

-3.2.4.
 3.2.5.
 Authentication of individual identity

 3.2.6.
 Criteria for interoperation

-3.3 Identification and authentication for re-key & update requests 19
+3.3 Identification and authentication for re-key & update requests

 3.3.1.
-Identification and authentication for routine re-key & update 19

 3.3.2.
-Identification and authentication for re-key after revocation 19
+Identification and authentication for routine re-key & update Identification and authentication for re-key after revocation

+•

-3.4 Identification and authentication for revocation request
+3.4 3.4.1.
+Identification and authentication for revocation request

 3.4.1.
-Request originated by the holder, or the subscriber for the certificate

 3.4.2.
 Request from the CA or GA

-4. CERTIFICATE LIFE-CYCLE OPERATIONAL REQUIREMENTS
+4. FICATE LIFE-CYCLE OPERATIONAL REQUIREMENTS

+٠. 4.1 Certificate Application

 4.1 4.1.1.
-Certificate Application Origin of an application for a certificate
+Origin of an application for a certificate

-→.⊥.⊥.
-Ongin of an application for a certificate ∠ ⊥